COVID-19: the latest information for testing, screening and visitors >>

 COVID-19: vaccine information and Q&As >>

-With summer right around the corner, now is an important time to take a good look at your skin that you’ve been hiding under warm clothes all winter long.
 If you notice a suspicious bump, blemish, dark unsightly mole or one of the signs below, contact your doctor about your concerns.

 These are some signs of melanoma:

-It can be hard to tell the difference between a regular mole and melanoma.
+It can be difficult to tell the difference between a regular mole and melanoma.
 One of the first signs of melanoma is a change in the shape, color, size or feel of an existing mole.
 Use the ABCDE rule to help you remember what to look for:

 A – Asymmetry: If you draw a line through the middle, the two sides will match, meaning it is symmetrical.
 If you draw a line through this mole, the two halves will not match, meaning it is asymmetrical, a warning sign for melanoma.